- Position: Lecturer in Work and Employment Relations

 - Areas of expertise: Employment relations of skills and training; worker voice; social dialogue and the regulation of work; comparative employment systems; labour migration and skills; work, labour and climate change

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-My research focuses on organisational change, systems of skill formation and worker representation.
-I am currently undertaking research on these themes in relation to two areas: the impact of climate change mitigation strategies on work, jobs and skills and the re-shaping of UK labour mobility and workers’ rights resulting from the 2016 EU ‘Brexit’ Referendum.
+My research focuses on the employment relations of skills and training with a focus on worker voice, social dialogue and the regulation of work.
+I am currently researching these themes in relation to two contexts: the impact of climate change mitigation strategies on work, jobs and skills and the re-shaping of UK labour mobility resulting from Brexit and the impact on skills and training.

-I worked for 20 years as a policy researcher and consultant in the field of skills and employment and produced many reports for government (Department for BEIS/BIS/Dti/DfES, The Welsh Assembly), public agencies and NGOs (Kings Fund, HEFCE), HE (Open University) and trade unions (TUC; NIC-ICTU; PCS; UNITE; GMB) authoring many reports on learning and skills policy and practice.
+I worked for 20 years as a policy researcher and consultant in the field of skills and employment and produced many reports for national and local government (Department for BEIS/BIS/Dti/DfES, The Welsh Assembly), public agencies and NGOs (Kings Fund, HEFCE), HE (Open University) and trade unions (TUC; NIC-ICTU; PCS; UNITE; GMB)

-I am interested in participatory research methods and have written on the co-production of research with non-academic partners.
+I am interested in participatory research methods and have written on the co-production of research between academics and other stakeholders

 I am the Director of the MSc in Management Consulting at the University of Leeds

 - Programme Director MSc Management Consulting

 I am currently supervising one PHD student researching internal migration in China.
 I am interested in supervising projects related to the research interests noted above.

 I have successfully bid for a range of academic and policy research projects including the following: